Covid 19 Coronavirus: Restaurant chain Good Group makes more than 150 workers redundant

 "Luckily my landlord is kind but he won't have patience forever," she said.
 "I don't know what I will do after that."

-One of the hardest parts was the company's refusal to engage, she said.
+One of the hardest parts was the company's communication, she said.
 Some staff told the Herald they hadn't even had a "are you ok" message from their former managers.

 "Most of us are sitting at home, confused.
 It's painful.
 When you work for so long for someone you expect a bit of respect but this was cold."